singhsukhbir1/Housing_Price_Predictions/README.md

 The SQLite system supports in-memory capabilities that help to perform the data operations efficiently, whereas, in the PostgreSQL system, there is no such functionality of in-memory capability.
 The SQLite system does not support any partitioning methods.
 ![This is an image](https://github.com/singhsukhbir1/Housing_Price_Predictions/blob/main/Resources/data%20storage.png?raw=true)

+## Machine Learning
+There's a List of the model that we can use for our prediction.
+a.
+Linear Regression Model<br>
+b.
+Multiple Regression Model<br>
+c.
+Decesion Tree<br>
+d.
+Random Forest Regressor<br>
+In order to choose the best ML Model,

 ## Dashboard
 Using Javascript, HTML, CSS for building the webpage.